 People often consider Xerath a counter to Twisted Fate because of his high range.
 The truth is I would rather face him every game than go against any of the strong assassins.
 The key to this match-up is getting Mercury's Treads quickly, which makes it so much harder for even a good Xerath to land his skillshots.

 I personally think that Yasuo is one of the hardest lanes for Twisted Fate.
 His Wind Wall literally invalidates Twisted Fate's entire kit, and his extreme mobility is just too much.
-I suggest you ban him over Fizz since he is tougher and more popular.
-In any tough AD match-up, I build Seeker's Armguard before Rod of Ages because it has a lesser known stacking passive and makes laning less brutal, while only slightly setting you back.
+In any difficult AD match-up, I build Seeker's Armguard before Rod of Ages because it has a lesser known stacking passive and makes laning less brutal, while only slightly setting you back.
 However, Everfrost is quite powerful in peeling Yasuo because his Wind Wall does not block its Glaciate active.

 Hitting level 6 before Zed is the difference between an early death and a solid rotation.
 One thing to note is that Zed's Razor Shuriken does less damage to subsequent units hit, so make sure to always stand behind your wave.
 Also, always try to bait his Death Mark before throwing aGold Card.
 Once you have Stopwatch or Zhonya's Hourglass, you'll have a lot of the pressure taken off of you.

 Ziggs is a shadow of his former self.
 His abilities just don’t really do much damage and his AOE has gotten so much smaller over the years.
 Just make sure not to let him attack a turret freely, because Satchel Charge can execute it eventually.